iwatake2222/play_with_tensorrt/README.md

 	- you can use `InferenceHelper/TensorRT/calibration/batchPrepare.py`
 	- `python .\batchPrepare.py --inDir sample_org --outDir sample_ppm `
 2. Copy the generated ppm files and list.txt to the target environment such as Jetson
+3. Use `.onnx` model
-3. Modify parameters for calibration such as `CAL_DIR` and define `USE_INT8`
+4. Modify parameters for calibration such as `CAL_DIR` and define `USE_INT8`
-4. Compile the project and run it
+5. Compile the project and run it
-5. If it succeeds, trt model file is generated.
+6. If it succeeds, trt model file is generated.
 You can use it after that

 ## Acknowledgements
 - Some code are retrieved from the following projects: